What is Payroll Giving?

 COVID-19 has slowed us down, but we will never stop.

 Our mission of beating beating cancer relies on every pound donated.
-By entering the challenge, you'll be helping fund life-saving research and together we will beat cancer.
+By supporting Cancer Research UK through Payroll Giving, you'll be helping fund life-saving research and together we will beat cancer.